Warlord (1980-1986, 2002, 2011-present) is a Thrash Metal band from Los Angeles, California, USA.

 Rick Anderson (Damien King III) rejoined in 2011.

-In October 2012 the band's 1984 EP Lost and lonely days/Aliens was remastered and re-released via 'Sons of a Dream Music'.
+In October 2012 the band's 1984 EP Lost and lonely days/Aliens was remastered and re-released via 'Sons of a Dream Music' along with a new compilation disc, Anthology.

-In March 2013, The Holy Empire arrived, with another compilation, The Ten Commandments (Warlord Through the Years) following in 2014.
+In 2014, The Holy Empire arrived along with another compilation, The Ten Commandments (Warlord Through the Years) following in 2014.